tauri-apps/tauri-docs/docs/guides/cli.md

----
-title: Making Your Own CLI
+# Making Your Own CLI
----

-import Alert from '@theme/Alert'

-Tauri enables your app to have a CLI through <a href="https://github.com/clap-rs/clap" target="_blank">clap</a>, a robust command line argument parser.
+Tauri enables your app to have a CLI through [clap], a robust command line argument parser.
 With a simple CLI definition in your `tauri.conf.json` file, you can define your interface and read its argument matches map on JavaScript and/or Rust.

 ## Base Configuration